Spatial-SIR with Network Structure and Behavior: Lockdown Rules and the Lucas Critique: Appendix: Calibration

 \subsubsection{Infection and contact rates}

-We calibrate the contagion rate $\pi$ and the mean travel distance $\mu$ to match the daily growth rates of the dynamics of infections, $g_t$, observed in the first 35 days of epidemics in Lombardy, Italy; see Figure \ref{fig:growths-1}, left panel.\footnote{Since the number of infections is not observed, we match the growth rates of infection in the model with the growth rate of deaths in the data.
-This is justified when, as we assumed, the case fatality rate is constant and Death follows infection after a constant lag on average.} We assume that contagion rates are twice as large at Home locations than elsewhere and that Symptomatic individuals remain contagious at Home but are not contagious elsewhere.
+We calibrate the contagion rate $\pi$ and the mean travel distance $\mu$ to match the daily growth rates of the dynamics of fatalities, $g_t$, observed in the first 35 days of epidemics in Lombardy, Italy (data from Italian government, Dipartimento di Protezione Civile available at \href{https://github.com/pcm-dpc/COVID-19}{https://github.com/pcm-dpc/COVID-19}); see Figure \ref{fig:growths-1}, left panel.\footnote{Since the number of infections is not observed, we match the growth rates of infection in the model with the growth rate of deaths in the data.
+This is justified when, as we assumed, the case fatality rate is constant and Death follows infection after a constant lag on average.} We chose to match data from Lombardy, the location where one of the first large clusters of infections occurred.
+We assume that contagion rates are twice as large at Home locations than elsewhere and that Symptomatic individuals remain contagious at Home but are not contagious elsewhere.

 We calibrate the daily fatality rates by type imposing that the Old have 10 times higher fatality rates than the Young and scale their average so that the aggregate infection fatality rate (IFR) is 1 percent, consistently with, e.g., \cite{ferguson2020report}.